Geography of Australian rules football

+In the last century it has grown as a spectator sport in many countries.
+It is extremely popular in Nauru where it is considered the national sport and has the highest participation rate in the world.
+It also has a small but growing audience in New Zealand and China where recent Australian Football League (AFL) premiership matches have been played.
+It has also gone through a recent revival in Papua New Guinea after several decades of decline.
+Since its relatively recent introduction to the South Pacific and the Indian subcontinent the code has grown rapidly particularly in Pakistan, India and Fiji.
+In India, the sport has attracted crowds with thousands of spectators to local matches, with the record of 20,000 being the highest outside of Australia.

 While Australia still accounts for the overwhelming majority of players worldwide, the sport outside of Australia has grown rapidly since the 1980s, from just a few hundred players in a handful of clubs and countries to a record 170,744 (compared to Australia's 549,400) by 2017.
 Prior to the COVID-19 pandemic, the sport outside of Australia was growing at a rate of 25% per annum (compared to Australia's growth rate of 10%) with the majority of this growth coming from the Asia Pacific region.
 Countries outside of Australia now account for almost a third of the sport's total players.
 Only a fraction of these players have access to a pathway to play the sport professionally, as such the majority of professional players still come from Australia.
-Despite these obstacles, since the 2010s internationally developed players have begun to register matches at international, professional level or both, including Hewago Oea (Papua New Guinea/AFL) and Danielle Marshall (United States/AFLW).
+Despite these obstacles, players from all Australian states and territories have been inducted into the Australian Football Hall of Fame.
+In 2013 Jim Stynes was posthumously recognised as the first overseas born and raised Hall of Famer.
+Since the 2010s internationally developed players have begun to register matches at international, professional level or both, including Hewago Oea (Papua New Guinea/AFL) and Danielle Marshall (United States/AFLW).